milo168/ECE209TimeStamp/index.md

 #### Basic Objectives
 - Propose a common metric to handle their different kinds of outputs to better compare the effects
-- Explore how to generalize on different multimodal data
 - Explore the range of shifts that can be handled by each component
 - Explore to combine SyncWISE and Time Awareness and evaluate the performance